Line, bar and pie charts – an overview

 It can visualize everything from ranking to distribution, from magnitude to change over time and parts to a whole.
 If you’re not sure what your data is showing or how best to visualize it, loading it into this template and trying out different chart types is a great first step.

 How to get started

-As a default, Flourish assumes the first column, A, holds the labels and the the rest of the columns hold the different series.
-But if your CSV or Excel file isn’t in this order you can easily change this on the Select columns to visualise panel, under the Data tab.
+As a default, Flourish assumes the first column, A, holds the labels and that the rest of the columns hold the different series.
+But if your CSV or Excel file isn’t in this order, you can easily change this on the Select columns to visualise panel in the Data tab.